couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 **Task:**
 This is a Web API call, a method that is called from the static html (index.html).
-The JS in the static html expects this "flights" web api call to save the selected flight in a booking's document.
+The JavaScript in the static html expects the call to the "flights" Web API method to save the flight bookings for a user.
+The bookings are saved in a booking's document.

-The JWT token is used as a key to the users bookings.
+The JWT token is used as a key to the users bookings document, this way we can use the JWT token to look-up all bookings for a user.

-In this fake implementation we are not going to use the Token, nor store any data about the bookings.
+In this "fake" implementation we are not going to use the JWT Token, nor store any data about the bookings.

-Instead we return a static value to indicate that the bokking was successfull.
+Instead we return a static value to indicate that the booking was successful, simulation the creation of the bookings document for the user.

-Response should be in a JSON format like this:
+The response should be in a JSON format like this:

 Bookings:

 `{"added":3}`

-Implement the method to return the fake "booking success" for the guest user.
+Implement the Web API method to return the "fake" `booking success` for the guest user.

-Later we will store bookings using the JWT token, but for now a static response is what we need.
+Later we will revisit this method and updated it to store bookings using the JWT token, but for now a static response is what we need.

 **Solution:**